bahrus/xtal-sip/README.md

 In the build folder of xtal-sip is an ES6 and an ES5 version.

 To decide which to use, I recommend loading the xtal-sip-loader.js file in the root folder.
 This will load the correct version of xtal-sip.
-It will also had the boilerplate webpack snippet of code Polymer inserts during the build for ES5 builds.
+It will also add the boilerplate webpack snippet of code Polymer inserts during the build for ES5 builds.

 To reference xtal-sip-loader.js, use a script tag as follows: